 The SDR interest rate

 The SDR interest rate provides the basis for calculating the interest charged to borrowing members, and the interest paid to members for the use of their resources for regular (non-concessional) IMF loans, the interest paid to members on their SDR holdings and charged on their SDR allocation, and the interest paid to members on a portion of their quota subscriptions.
-The SDR interest rate is determined weekly and is based on a weighted average of representative interest rates on short-term debt in the money markets of the SDR basket currencies.
+The SDR interest rate is determined weekly and is based on a weighted average of representative interest rates on short-term debt instruments in the money markets of the SDR basket currencies.

 SDR allocations to IMF members

 General allocations of SDRs have to be based on a long-term global need to supplement existing reserve assets.
 Decisions on general allocations are made for successive basic periods of up to five years, although general SDR allocations have been made only three times.
 The first allocation was for a total amount of SDR 9.3 billion, distributed in 1970-72, and the second allocated SDR 12.1 billion, distributed in 1979-81.
 These two allocations resulted in cumulative SDR allocations of SDR 21.4 billion.
 To help mitigate the effects of the financial crisis, a third general SDR allocation of SDR 161.2 billion was made on August 28, 2009.

 Buying and selling SDRs